Skip to main content

 However, since an API can have a fixed limit of requests per hour, extended capacity issues mean the retry requests count increases, which means a retry queue can grow faster than the API will allow a retry (or any) request to be processed.
 This can lead to hundreds of outstanding requests in a retry queue waiting for capacity.

 To address the issue of unbounded queue growth, items in queues must expire.
-Typically if a request has been retried several times without success, these requests are flagged and removed from the queue.
-Without a MAX retries limit, a system might keep trying to process a problematic request indefinitely.
-This can lead to an infinite loop, where a retry is "spamming" the upstream API repeatedly with failing requests.
-This can lead to an upstream API terminating API access, suspending accounts, or further restricting API capacity.
+Typically, if a request has been retried several times without success, it is flagged and removed from the queue.
+Without this type of MAX retry limit, a system will keep trying to process a problematic request indefinitely.

 Customer Intervention: Data Request Tasks